-A consumer is defined as a person who buys any good or avails a service for a consideration.
+A consumer is defined as a person who buys any good or avails a service for consideration.

-What it covers?
+What it cover?

 It covers transactions through all modes including offline, and online through electronic means, teleshopping, multi-level marketing or direct selling.

 It does not include a person who obtains a good for resale or a good or service for commercial purposes.

 Six consumer rights have been defined in the Bill, including the right to: